 Charting Your Academic Path with Academic Advising

 Full-time staff advisors in the College of Business will help you plan your schedule of classes each semester and select courses each semester and select courses you will need to earn your degree.
-In addition, the faculty member who is the student advisor for the Department of Finance, Real Estate, and Law and the faculty members in the real estate program can assist you and provide career advice.
+In addition, the faculty member who is the student advisor for the Department of Finance, Insurance, Real Estate, and Law and the faculty members in the real estate program can assist you and provide career advice.

 For More Information on Admission to UNT